conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 # Deep dive: solvers

 The guide {ref}`deep_dive_install` didn't go into details of the solver black box.
-It did mention the high-level `Solver` API and how `conda` expects a Transaction out of it, but we never got to learn what happens _inside_ the solver itself.
+It did mention the high-level `Solver` API and how `conda` expects a transaction out of it, but we never got to learn what happens _inside_ the solver itself.
 We only covered these three steps:

 > The details are complicated, but in essence, the solver will: